Introduction to Stages of Project Management

 2. Planning Phase

 The project plan is a kind of map that the project manager uses to guide the team from beginning to end.
 In this phase, the project structure is planned based on project appraisal and approvals.
-The planning in details for activity finance and resources are developed and integrated into the quality parameters.
+The planning in detail for activity finance and resources are developed and integrated into the quality parameters.
 Here only an estimate for the number of cycles that will be needed to achieve the project goal will be created.
 A few major tasks are performed, and the important ones need to be focused on, which includes – identification of activities and their sequencing, time frame for execution, estimation and budgeting, and staffing.

 The cycles occur according to the functional and technical design; cycles are kept short.
 These cycles include the activities of planning, investigating, designing, implementation, testing, and delivery.
 The required functionalities are written jointly by the project leaders and the customers on the story card, starting with the functionalities that were determined in the initiation phase.